 How to identify the best suburbs for property development in Australia right now

-Would you like to know the best places for property development in Australia right now?
+Property development market research is critical when trying to find the best places for development in Australia right now?
 DG Institute Founder and CEO, Dominique Grubisa explains how to identify the best locations to buy property and what you should be doing with them for the best returns in the market.

 When I travel around the country speaking, I always get asked, where is the best place to buy property right now?
 And because I travel Australia-wide, and I meet thousands of people when I speak, I get a real feel for what’s going on on the ground and what people are thinking.

 Markets are driven by people’s sentiment.
 It really is the expectation of what people think will happen that often drives a market.
 So I’m really switched on to what people are thinking.
 But at the end of the day, the true secret is that there is no one secret place, and there is no right nor wrong market.
 In fact, markets are neither good nor bad, that’s just the perception, that’s the lens that people, that the emotions of the market see things through.

 A market just is.
 It is what it is, it’s a fact, it’s not good nor bad, there’s no emotion attached to it.
 It’s the people who drive the emotion.
 So what we need to look at when we’re asking where’s the right place?
 Is really, what is the market doing?

 Right now, we’ve got a pretty balanced, flat market.
 People aren’t running for the exits, and people also aren’t bidding up prices anymore.
 It’s a level playing field, and if anything, it’s probably pro-buyer, and that’s a great thing for us, because when market sentiment is down, when everyone’s expecting that things are going to fall, when the media is all saying doom and gloom in property, then the expectations are low, and it is in your favor.